Skip to Content

 But to be honest, gimme a mountain of poppadoms (pictured below) and a bucket of this mint raita, sans cucumber, and I’d not complain!

-I also make this without cucumber and serve it alongside my Indian-inspired roast chicken legs and my baked one-pot chicken and rice recipe.
+I also make this without cucumber and serve it alongside my Indian-inspired roast chicken legs, on my onion bhaji burger, with tandoori king prawns, and my baked one-pot chicken and rice recipe.

 Overhead Indian poppadoms or papad served with kachumber salad and mint raita.